 - Hover on the More Tools menu from the options.

 - Select the Save Page As… option from the list.

-This will download the webpage copy and save as HTML, and all supported files.
+This will download the webpage copy, save it as HTML, and download all supported files.
 You can also save and download a page by right-clicking in the website window and selecting the similar option “Save As…” from the quick menu.

 When you disconnect your internet and open the webpage, it will automatically load without any network connection.
 All the supported files and folders will be organized at the desired location within our system.

 Microsoft Edge’s ability to save the page helps download the offline copy of websites.
 These saved pages are stored within a computer and can be shared via any medium per your requirements.
 The edge download offline is a beneficial feature.